-If you simply want to find duplicates, so you can decide yourself whether or not to delete them, your best bet is highlighting all duplicate content using conditional formatting.
+If you simply want to find duplicates, so you can decide whether or not to delete them, your best bet is to highlight all duplicate content using conditional formatting.

-Select the columns you want to check for duplicate information, and click Home > Highlight Cell Rules > Duplicate Values.
+Select the data you want to check for duplicate information.
+Then, from the Home tab, select Conditional Formatting > Highlight Cell Rules > Duplicate Values.

-You can now review the data and decide yourself whether to delete anything that's redundant.
+You can now review the duplicate data and decide whether you need to delete any redundant information.

-If you'd like to delete duplicates in Excel without manually reviewing them first, you can.
-Select the data you'd like to remove duplicates from, then click Data > Remove Duplicates.
+If you'd like to find and delete duplicates in Excel without manually reviewing them first, you can accomplish this in one of two ways.

 Click any cell that contains data.
 Then, select the Data tab > Remove Duplicates.